Jasmeet-Singh-17/VireMail/README.md

-# 📧 WireMail – Secure Email Landing Page
+# 📧 VireMail – Secure Email Landing Page

-A modern, responsive landing page built with **React**, **Next.js**, and **Bootstrap** for **WireMail**, a fictional privacy-first email service.
+A modern, responsive landing page built with **React**, **Next.js**, and **Bootstrap** for **VireMail**, a fictional privacy-first email service.
 This component includes a complete layout with accordion FAQ, moving testimonial carousel, download section, and feature highlights.

 ---